SenpaiRato/AkenoDownloader/README.md

 1. Export your cookies as Netscape using a reliable extension like "https://cookie-editor.com" (🌍All browsers work).
 2. Save the extracted data into a `cookies.txt` file.
 3. The program is ready to run.
+4.
 🛑Important: If the program does not work, the problem is that the cookies have expired.
-Extract the cookies from scratch and replace the information in the cookies.txt file. ##Don't give your cookies to anyone.
+Extract the cookies from scratch and replace the information in the cookies.txt file -- Don't give your cookies to anyone!!
 ---

 ## 🧰 Libraries / Dependencies (It is not needed for those who downloaded the release version)